 Demography of Chandigarh

-According to the 2011 census, Chandigarh was populated by 960,787 people, out of which the metro population was 1,025,682.
-The density of population was 7900 persons per square kilometers.
-The male population was 55% and the females comprised of 45%.
-The sex ratio is for every 1000 males there are 829 females.
-This states that the sex ratio is one of the lowest in the country.
-The literacy rate found was 86.77%, which is quite high as compared to the rest of the country.
-The male literacy rate was 90.81% and the female literacy rate was 81.88%.
+According to the 2011 census, Chandigarh population is 960,787 people.
+The density of population is 9252 persons per square kilometer.
+The sex ratio is 818 females per 1000 males.
+This states that it has one of the lowest sex ratios in the country.
+The literacy rate is 86.05%, which is quite high as compared to the rest of the country.
 Children comprise about 10% of the population.

-The city is comprised of people from various religions like Hindu, Sikh, Christians and Muslims.
+The city is composed of people from various religions like Hindu, Sikh, Christians and Muslims.
 The Hindu population is the largest followed by Sikhism.
 Chandigarh is extremely progressive and has almost 90% of developed area.
-Most of the people live in urban areas, while only 2 percent live in villages.
+Most of the people live in urban areas, while only 2% live in villages.

 Economy of Chandigarh

-As Chandigarh is recognized as the base of three different governments, it has become the major government employer in the region.
-Most of the population here works in government offices or with government jobs.
+As Chandigarh is recognised as the base of three different governments, it has become the major government employer in the region.
+Most of the population here works in government offices.
 The capital also has around 15 medium to large industries along with public sector enterprises.
 There are around 2500 units of small scale industries.
-The capital is also supposed to be an upcoming IT hub.
-Chandigarh ranks 9th as an emerging outsourcing and IT services hub.
+It is an emerging outsourcing and IT services hub.

 Chandigarh serves as a capital of Haryana and Punjab, which is why it is administered separately.
-It is recognized as a Union Territory of India.
-The head of Chandigarh administration is the Governor also called as the administrator, who is appointed by the President of India.
+It is recognised as a union territory of India.
+The head of its administration is the Governor who is also known as the Administrator and is appointed by the President of India.
 He is vested with most of the executive powers.
-The administration is under the Home ministry of India.
-Shivraj Patil is the current administrator or Governor of Chandigarh.
+The administration is under the home ministry of India.

-Chandigarh has its own Vidhan Sabha parliamentary constituency and covers the entire Chandigarh.
-It is also the only one in India that has its own Vidhan Sabha.
-Chandigarh is the legislative assembly of Haryana and Punjab states as well.
+The union territory has its own parliamentary constituency and covers the entire Chandigarh.
+It is the legislative assembly of Haryana and Punjab states as well.

 Various bodies have been created to look after the different sectors of administration like education, social welfare, vigilance, environment, housing, animal husbandry, excise and taxation, health, food and supplier and urban planning.

 There are various political parties in Chandigarh that look after the governance and politics of the city.
-The Indian National Congress, Bhartiya Janta Party, Bahujan Samaj Party and the Bahujan Samaj Party BSPA (A) are some of the political parties.
-Chandigarh is a Vidhan Sabha constituency of the parliament and includes the whole of the Chandigarh Union Territory.
+The Indian National Congress, Bharatiya Janata Party, Aam Aadmi Party and Bahujan Samaj Party are some of the political parties.

 Language of Chandigarh

-The location of Chandigarh is in north India and the language which is popular is Punjabi.
-People for hundreds of years have been speaking this language here.
-Hindi is also widely spoken here.
-But, due to its developed infrastructure, the city has attracted vast numbers of the population and with it came different languages from other states as well.
 Being a multicultural city, it has given rise to multilingual atmosphere.
 As it is also the capital of Haryana, Haryanvi is also spoken by most of the people here.
-Most ofpeople converse in Hindi and English as well.
+Most of the people converse in both Hindi and English.
 People from different states have to converse in these two languages if they do not speak Punjabi.
 English is the language used in government offices.
 The official language of the city is Punjabi.
 The youth of Chandigarh speak a mix of Hindi and English.